 - sampling of frozen dessert machines (soft serve, frozen yogurt, slush)

 - checking plans in the case of new or remodeled facilities, as well as conducting pre-operational inspections of new businesses and facilities.

-Variances and HACCP plans are required for some types of food or food processing methods.
+Variances and Hazard Analysis Critical Control Point (HACCP) plans are required for some types of food or food processing methods.
 Variances and HACCP plans are required to be submitted together for a specialized food processing methods.
 In other instances, only a variance or a HACCP Plan is required.
 This handout will help you decide if you need to submit both a request for a variance and a HACCP plan.
 It will also provide circumstances when only a variance or a HACCP plan is needed.
-You will also find supporting information from the Houston Food Ordinance, a Waiver Instruction Sheet, and information on how to submit a request for a Variance/Exemption.
+You will also find supporting information from the Houston Food Ordinance, a waiver instruction sheet, and information on how to submit a request for a Variance/Exemption.